Doly02/ims-proj/README.md

 ## Installation
 1. Clone the repository to your local machine.
 2. Navigate to the project directory.
 3. Run `make` to build the client application.
-This will create the `ipk24chat-client` executable.
+This will create the `ims-proj` executable.
 4. (Optional) Run `make test` to build and run the unit tests.
 Ensure you have Google Test installed.
 5. (Optional) Run `make debug` to build the application with debug flags enabled.